What is a Trust?

 • The CREM Group

-In a recent CREM Group journal entry, we made our readers aware that the best way to avoid probate is to open a trust.
+In various CREM Group journal entries, we have informed our readers that the best way to avoid probate is to open a trust.
 It sounds easy.
-But some people are still a little hazy on the meaning of the word, so we thought we would review the concept.
+However, some people still need to catch up on the word’s meaning, so we decided to review the concept.
 We will start by defining terms.

 TRUST